jentery/466/index.md

 3. Listen to it without watching the visuals.
 Either turn off the screen or look away from it.
 Take notes on soundmarks, sound signals, and keynote sounds.
 Also attend to sonic flow, synch points, and sound shots.
 What is the auditory setting, and how does it influence narrative?
 4. Watch it with the sounds muted.
 Take notes on the effect of silence.
 If voice-over is used, then observe the effects of its absence.
 Also determine what, if any, visuals are more noticeable when the audio is muted.
 What is still meaningful without audio?
 What requires audio?
 5. After extended study of the clip, determine something specific that is key to its use or non-use of sound.
 This should be something that, if altered, would dramatically alter the interpretation of the clip.
 The more specific that something is, the easier this assignment will be.
 6. Now begin drafting a new audio layer for your one- to two-minute clip.
 This audio layer will replace the existing one.
 (See more below.)
 How you draft the audio is up to you.
 You can use paper and/or an audio editor.
-You can use found sound or recorded sound.
+You can use found sound or recorded-by-you sound.
 You can use effects and generated sounds as you choose.
-7. During the drafting process, include—at some point—a voice-over track, which does NOT need to play throughout your audio layer.
+7. During the drafting process, include at some point a voice-over track, which does NOT need to play throughout your audio layer.
 Type the spoken content of the track into a word processor or text editor and then save it.
 This text will be the voice-over script you will submit for your piece.
 If you wish, then in the script you can also include references to effects.
 8. Using your draft material, record and edit your audio layer.
 Then export it as an MP3.
 9. Test it (at least twice) with your clip, playing the clip with: a) the intended sounds muted, and b) your MP3 playing over it.
 If you like, then you can use a video editor here.
 If you don’t know how to edit video, then you can simply use an MP3 playback device while your video is playing.
 In this case, do your best to sync your audio with the existing visual track.
 (Again, this course is not about hi-fi production.)
 10. If possible, have someone watch the clip with and without your soundtrack.
 Get feedback.
 Take notes how the audience responds to your soundtrack.